sbt/sbt-s3/README.md

 ## Example 2

 As well as simply uploading a file to s3 you can also set some s3 ObjectMetadata.
-For example, you may want to gzip a CSS file for quicker download but still have it's content type as css, In which case you need to set the Content-Type and Content-Encoding, a small change to build.sbt is all that is needed.
+For example, you may want to gzip a CSS file for quicker download but still have its content type as css, In which case you need to set the Content-Type and Content-Encoding, a small change to build.sbt is all that is needed.